ajeglot/academic/content/interests/Water Technologies/index.md

 **Distribution**

-The indispensable role of safe drinking water in our daily life has create the need to have very elaborated network of distribution.
+The indispensable role of safe drinking water in our daily life has created the need to have very elaborated network of distribution.
 Once treated the water is dispatched towards storage units, such as water towers, closer to final distribution.
-Then the water is distributed in the city using the pressure created by the location and the height of the water towers coupled with pumping station.
-The water is ussually supplied at a pressure between 1-4 bars in Europe and the USA.
+Then the water is distributed in the city using the pressure created by the location and the height of the water towers coupled with pumping stations.
+The water is usually supplied at a pressure between 1-4 bars in Europe and the USA.

 Some or part of the steps involved in water supply are either insured by a governmental institutions, represented by a local office or contracted companies expert in water technologies.